Navigating integrity in the natural products CPG industry

 Beyond ingredient standards

 These products and programs—Beacon Discovery, our expanded standards program and new MarketReady Verified program—are all ways New Hope is investing in integrity and transparency.
 We don’t purport to know all the right answers, but we’d like to be the place where our community can find them.
-That’s why we introduced a set of transparency questions for understanding a product’s sourcing story and sustainability IQ, and are encouraging our community to inquire about how products are made, and especially to celebrate those that align with buyer priorities and mission.
+We encourage our community to inquire about how products are made, and especially to celebrate those that align with buyer priorities and mission.

 If our purpose here at New Hope Network is to cultivate a prosperous, high-integrity CPG and retail ecosystem, and to create health, joy and justice for all people while regenerating the planet, we have a lot of work to do.
 That’s why we’re leveraging the expertise of data-driven technologies like SPINS to power Beacon Discovery, and providing ESG impact estimates from HowGood (the world’s largest sustainable ingredient database) to every single brand on Beacon Discovery, and combining these with our own internal integrity programs and insight.
 We believe, ultimately, that consumers will judge natural products by long-term sustainability standards—their ability to protect the planet—and equity—their ability to provide nutritious food to a growing population.
 Even if we don’t always agree on how to achieve it, we believe this community is, most assuredly, the one to lead it.